New Voyages to North America: Les Sauvages Américains

 Les Sauvages Américains by Gordon Sayre describes 17th century New France and North America by exploring both what Lahontan was writing about as well as Lahontan himself in order to create a picture of how Europeans were interacting with the Native Americans and how both parties felt about each other.
 Sayre writes that Lahontan’s “text both analyzes Indian life for insights into European culture and imposes European categories on Indian culture.”
 Sayre also points on that unlike others at the time who interpreted the actions of the natives from a religious and moral perspective Lahontan used one of enlightenment, puts him ahead of the times.
 This is especially true with reference to native customs, in which he believed that “strong passions such as love and jealousy were contrary to reason, and led to pointless strife and violence.”
 The work is significant in Sayre's opinion for its ethnographic fieldwork.

-Lahontan’s letters though incredibly knowledgeable in providing information about his travels in New France could be limited by “time and experience” suggests Sayre whereas the memoirs stem from a large collection of documents leaving some inconsistency.
-The details are valuable for learning the facts about the fur trade, pelt prices, beavers, geography and the Algonquin customs among others.
+Sayre suggests Lahontan’s letters could be limited by “time and experience”, while the memoirs stem from a large collection of documents with some inconsistencies.
+He notes the historical value of details about the fur trade, pelt prices, beavers, geography and Algonquin customs, among other topics.

 Lahontan’s dialogue is a noted literary work for his ability to transform his writing into a secular work that took opinions from both parties with considerable amount of satire that adds to the dialogues meaning and allows for varying interpretations.